 Thank you.
 I treasure you all.

-Hello, I’m 23 and my partner is 27, we are engaged to be married next year and have been in our relationship for nearly 7 years (he was my first boyfriend).
-Just two days ago he dropped the bombshell that he doesn’t want children now and isn’t sure if he ever will..
+Hello, I’m 23 and my partner is 27, we are engaged to be married next year and have been in our relationship for nearly seven years (he was my first boyfriend).
+Just two days ago, he dropped the bombshell that he doesn’t want children now and isn’t sure if he ever will.
 I have recently found out that I have some issues with fertility and may find it difficult to conceive.
 So he knows my clock is ticking to start trying.

 I feel guilty because I think to myself if he loved me, truly loved me, would he not give me the one thing that would make my happiness complete?
 I know I can’t force him into it and he is not ready but how can I end something because he MIGHT never be ready?
 And how do I risk staying if he never will be?

 Reading through this thread has helped me feel like I’m not alone in this struggle.
-I’m a 46 year old man who’s thinking about becoming a father for the first time.
+I’m a 46-year-old man who’s thinking about becoming a father for the first time.
 My wife of 20 years has always known she does not want children.
-Eleven years ago I had similar thoughts and explored the options but chose to stay with her instead.
+Eleven years ago, I had similar thoughts and explored the options but chose to stay with her instead.
 Perhaps this is a mid-life thing where I’m looking back over the first half of my life and wondering if I’m missing out?
 I’ve always known I would be a good father.
 I’m patient, kind, and generous.
-People have always told me I’m like an old wise soul.
+People have always told me I’m like a old wise soul.
 I rarely give advice, instead choosing to be a good listener and help people make their own decisions.

 Lately, I’m worried that I’m going to regret not having raised a child.
 I have no romantic ideas about it.
 I’ve seen friends and family struggle, so I know it’s not all fun and games.
 But I’m still drawn to the possibilities in the richness of the experience, and with passing on my values and way of life to another person.
 I feel drawn to the idea of choosing to raise a child with someone who shares my values not because it’s “the next thing to do” like I see so many people doing, but because I want the experience.
 To learn.
 To love.
 To know.

-I’m 32 and my bf is 33.
+I’m 32 and my boyfriend is 33.
 We’ve been dating for a year.
 When we met, he seemed like he shared my goal to have kids one day.
-Three months ago, he said he’s not sure.
-That his feelings for me made him think it’s possible, but he’s never wanted them before.
+Three months ago, he said he’s not sure, that his feelings for me made him think it’s possible, but he’s never wanted them before.
 He assured me he thought it was an age/timing thing.
 Then this week, he said he’s been lying to himself out of desire to keep me.
 But he never wants them, because of his past (tough childhood).

 I am contemplating giving up on kids and continuing with him.
-We are on a one week break to think about this.
+We are on a one-week break to think about this.
 He feels terrible for having put me in the situation, and believes that if we continue, I will change my mind and he will only hurt me more.
-He wants me to make sure I can be ok with this forever.
-The problem is I can guarantee that’s ok now but not if I will ever feel different.
+He wants me to make sure I can be okay with this forever.
+The problem is I can guarantee that’s okay now but not if I will ever feel different.

-So my question to people who gave up on kids for sake of the man they met, did you have a fulfilling marriage?
+So my question to people who gave up on kids for the sake of the man they met: did you have a fulfilling marriage?
 Is it possible to be happy and change your vision of the future?
-Or did some you regret, resent, or change your mind later?
+Or did some of you regret, resent, or change your mind later?